-Preventive Measures in Place On 17 March 2020 the President declared the pandemic a State of National Disaster and on 19th March a COVID-19 National Preparedness and Response Plan was launched Suspension of gatherings of more than 50 people including suspension of prayers at churches and mosques Closure of all schools, colleges and universities indefinitely Cancellation of political meetings and major events like the Zimbabwe International Trade Fair (ZITF) Lockdown of 30th March extended by 14 days to 3 May 2020 and an additional 14 days to 17 May 2020, Designation of journalists as an essential service (SI 93 of 2020) Reduction of employee attendance at government and private workplaces (except for critical staff).
+On 17 March 2020 the President declared the pandemic a State of National Preventive Disaster and on 19th March a COVID-19 National Preparedness and Measures in Response Plan was launched Place Suspension of gatherings of more than 50 people including suspension of prayers at churches and mosques Closure of all schools, colleges and universities indefinitely.
+Only students seating final exams in 2020 will be allowed to resume classes at a date to be announced Cancellation of political meetings and major events like the Zimbabwe International Trade Fair (ZITF) Designation of journalists as an essential service (SI 93 of 2020) • Reduction of employee attendance at government and private workplaces (except for critical staff).
 Gazette Public Health (Covid-19 Prevention, Containment and Treatment) Regulations 2020 on 23 March to allow for compulsory testing Authorities availed over ZWL\$100 million (app.
-US\$2 million) to fight COVID-19 Government lifted freeze on hiring for the health sector and to recruit additional medical personnel Mass testing intensified Trade Facilitation / Business Support Reduction of main lending rate from 25% to 15% by Reserve Bank of Zimbabwe effective 1 May 2020.
-Authorization to companies to extend the payment of corporate taxes (waiving interest and penalties) Relaxation of restrictive measures in the formal sector allowing commercial businesses and industry to operate subject to adherence to set health guidelines that include, temperature checks, sanitization and wearing of facial masks and social distancing.
-Only public transport allowed back on the roads- minibuses and small informal transporters not yet operational Buses to be sanitized at specified times ZWL\$15 billion (\$720 million) economic rescuer and stimulus package announced by the government to support businesses Suspension of duties and taxes on various goods and services related to COVID-19, including on testing, protection, sterilization, and other medical consumables.
+US\$2 million) to fight COVID-19.Government lifted freeze on hiring for the health sector and to recruit additional medical personnel Mass testing intensified • Reduction of main lending rate from 25% to 15% by Reserve Bank of • Zimbabwe effective 1 May 2020.
+Authorization to companies to extend the payment of corporate taxes (waiving Trade interest and penalties) Facilitation / Relaxation of restrictive measures in the formal sector allowing commercial Business businesses and industry to operate subject to adherence to set health Support guidelines that include, temperature checks, sanitization and wearing of facial masks and social distancing.
+Only public transport allowed back on the roads- minibuses and small informal transporters not yet operational Beginning 16 May 2020 businesses such as manufacturers, supermarkets and banks allowed to operate normally as before the lockdown (8 1⁄2 hours from 8am to 4:30pm) as opposed to the previous 6 hours.
+Buses to be sanitized at specified times ZWL\$15 billion (\$720 million) economic rescuer and stimulus package announced by the government to support businesses Suspension of duties and taxes on various goods and services related to COVID-19, including on testing, protection, sterilization, and other medical consumables.
 Relaxation of some procurement regulations with a view of facilitating speedy procurement of essential goods and services.
 Return of the multicurrency system allowing both Zimbabwean dollar and US dollar as legal tender.
-Reduction in bank policy rate from 35 percent to 25 percent.
+Reduction in bank policy rate from 35 percent to 25 percent. •

 Reduction of the statutory reserve ratio on bank deposits from 5 percent to 4.5 percent.
 Increase of the private sector lending facility by the central bank from ZW\$1 billion to ZW\$2.5 billion.
 Movement from managed floating exchange rate system to a fixed exchange rate management system.
-Encouragement of use of electronic payments including RTGS, mobile money and other electronic payments Mining and manufacturing sectors allowed to reopen in line with WHO and public health authorities' guidelines Borders open for commercial cargo Electronic cargo tracking in place for high risk cargo Designated transit routes as per Electronic cargo tracking in place with waived/ loosened fines Regulated transit days and CVG conditions in place Regional Customs Guarantee Scheme (RCTG) and Yellow Certificate (YC) acceptable Mandatory pre-clearance Physical examination suspended except in exceptional circumstances (Non- Intrusive inspection (NII)) Electronic resolution of queries via ASYCUDA World Ministry of Foreign Affairs and International Trade Coordinating Ministry (National Contact Points) P.O.
-Box 4240 HARARE Zimbabwe Tel: +263 4 794681-6/ +263 793372-5 Points) Fax: +263 4 705161
+Encouragement of use of electronic payments including RTGS, mobile money and other electronic payments Mining and manufacturing sectors allowed to reopen in line with WHO and public health authorities' guidelines Borders open for commercial cargo Electronic cargo tracking in place for high risk cargo Designated transit routes as per Electronic cargo tracking in place with waived/ loosened fines Regulated transit days and CVG conditions in place Regional Customs Guarantee Scheme (RCTG) and Yellow Certificate (YC) acceptable Mandatory pre-clearance Physical examination suspended except in exceptional circumstances (Non- Intrusive inspection (NII)) Electronic resolution of queries via ASYCUDA World Ministry of Foreign Affairs and International Trade Coordinating P.O.
+Box 4240 HARARE Vinistry Zimbabwe National Contact Tel: +263 4 794681-6/ Points) +263 793372-5 Fax: +263 4 705161 $ral. \tau{203} + ru{3} r{01}$